MrChadMWood/application_tracker/README.md

 The Job Application Tracker started as a simple tool to track job applications, facilitating easy data entry with minimal constraints.
 The goal was to create a system that allows users to focus on their job hunt without being bogged down by the tracking process.

 Initially, the project aimed to include domain-specific features like resume parsing, full-text search on applications, and trend analysis based on keywords.
 While these remain objectives, the project's scope has expanded.
 The current focus is on making the UI and API as generic and reusable as possible, inspired by React's component philosophy.
 This is to provide a streamlined development experience for simple applications meant to facilitate data entry, such as a job application tracker but also any other simple trackers needing data entry forms.
+With that said, the application has adaptability built-in as a core concept and should adhere to data model changes quickly and effectively.

 The UI implements a dynamic form system that is agnostic to the specific form fields or their number.
 Similarly, the API generates CRUD endpoints with minimal configuration.